-- I. Provide justification for funding requested, focusing on the full cost of adaptation reasoning - 110.
-This project is considered as an additional climate financing to climate-proof and mainstream climate considerations in IFAD-Sierra Leone baseline investment on cocoa and rice value chain.
+- 113. This project is considered as an additional climate financing to climate-proof and mainstream climate considerations in IFAD-Sierra Leone baseline investment on cocoa and rice value chain.
 The project aims at providing direct support to35,000 smallholder farmers most vulnerable smallholder cocoa and rice farmers in their transition to more sustainable agricultural production practices and adaption to climate change while facilitating their access to markets.
-Additionally, the project will target 10,000 rice producers and 5000 cocoa, of which at least, 40 percent will be women and 40% young people involved in the rice and cocoa value chains. - 111.
-To further raise the technical capacity of the main governmental organizations involved, a training needs assessment will be carried out to identify required capacity developments for effective and efficient implementation of the project and adaptation planning capacity, with a focus on climate resilience in the cocoa agricultural and water sectors. - 112.
-The AF IFAD-Sierra Leone PROMOTING CLIMATE RESILIENCE IN THE COCOA AND RICE SECTOR AS ADAPTATION STRATEGY IN SIERRA LEONE identifies three main components - Component 1: Climate-proofed agricultural production and post-harvest combined with livelihood diversification measures; - Component 2: Climate-resilient rural infrastructure; and - Component 3: Institutional capacity development and policy engagement. - 113. planned activities under the Adaptation Fund on climate adaptation and sustainable management of natural resources will contribute to mitigate climate risks on the cocoa and rice value chain development while reducing GHG emissions and complement the IFAD baseline investment in Sierra Leone Best practices from this AF will be replicated at national and regional level. - J. Describe how the sustainability of the project/programme outcomes has been taken into account when designing the project / programme PROJECT SUSTAINABILITY
+Additionally, the project will target 10,000 rice producers and 5000 cocoa, of which at least, 40 percent will be women and 40% young people involved in the rice and cocoa value chains. - 114.
+To further raise the technical capacity of the main governmental organizations involved, a training needs assessment will be carried out to identify required capacity developments for effective and efficient implementation of the project and adaptation planning capacity, with a focus on climate resilience in the cocoa agricultural and water sectors.

+115. The AF IFAD-Sierra Leone PROMOTING CLIMATE RESILIENCE IN THE COCOA AND RICE SECTOR AS ADAPTATION STRATEGY IN SIERRA LEONE identifies three main components

+- Component 1: Climate-proofed agricultural production and post-harvest combined with livelihood diversification measures; - Component 2: Climate-resilient rural infrastructure; and - Component 3: Institutional capacity development and policy engagement. - 116. planned activities under the Adaptation Fund on climate adaptation and sustainable management of natural resources will contribute to mitigate climate risks on the cocoa and rice value chain development while reducing GHG emissions and complement the IFAD baseline investment in Sierra Leone Best practices from this AF will be replicated at national and regional level.